silvacms/documentation/source/silva/extension/index.rst

 - The name of your product directory must be the same as your product.

 Basically, a Zope product is a Python package.
-Calling the product as a python module with ``from`` or ``import`` looks like this:
+You can Call the product like a python module with ``from`` or ``import``.
+For example:
 ``Products.product_directory``.
-This is true even if your product is not located in a directory called ``Products``.
-This of course does not follow the requirements just listed for a Zope product.
+This is also true if your product is not located in a directory called ``Products``.
+This of course does not follow the requirements just listed above for a Zope product.
 The truth of the matter is, where Zope looks for products can have any name, as long as it is registered to contain products.
-For the sake of Silva and Silva built using buildout all products should be located either in the ``Products`` directory of the Zope instance, or the ``products`` directory of a buildout Zope instance.
+For the sake of Silva and Silva's built using buildout, all products should be located either in the ``Products`` directory of the Zope instance, or the ``products`` directory of a buildout Zope instance.

 Creating a new extension As an `Egg`